Pharm-Nelson/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints current user name
+script that prints all group